CBT Treatment for Relationship OCD - R-OCD in Sevenoaks, London & UK-wide Via Video Link

 Experiencing continuous doubt in relationships is not always a sign that something is wrong with the relationship itself.
 Relationship OCD (R-OCD) can provide an explanation for feelings of intense anxiety, insecurity, guilt and depression.
 These feelings are often maintained by patterns of self-doubt, continuous questioning or comparing, reassurance seeking, emotional withdrawal, avoidance of intimacy or close physical contact.
+Consistent with other forms of OCD, relationship OCD involves perfectionism, high responsibility bias and an intolerance of uncertainty.

 What is Relationship OCD?